When Shaimaica Ferguson’s new baby Amani Early gets a little older, she’s in for quite a story about the day she was born.

 The twists and turns of Ferguson’s journey

-Ferguson’s heart condition was “spontaneous left anterior descending coronary artery dissection”—a condition that occurs when a potentially fatal tear forms in a blood vessel in the heart, said Novant Health heart surgeon Dr. Raymond Lee, who operated on Ferguson.
-“That’s rare in and of itself,” Lee said.
-“And for it to happen to someone who is pregnant is exceedingly rare.”
+Ferguson’s heart condition was “spontaneous left anterior descending coronary artery dissection”—a condition that occurs when a potentially fatal tear forms in a blood vessel in the heart.
+That was rare itself, her doctor said, and even more rare in someone who is pregnant.

-“You have to do what you think is right to try to save her,” Lee said on the reasoning for using ECMO for the treatment.
-“In that situation, the first thing you try to do is save Mom.
+Her team agreed ECMO was the right call: “In that situation, the first thing you try to do is save Mom.
 If you save Mom, you save Baby.”

 Ferguson was going into shock already by the time she arrived at Forsyth Medical Center.
 And as her condition deteriorated she had to be placed on a ventilator to assist with her breathing.